 - Wide range of mortgage products offered

 With a history going back more than 150 years, Minnesota-based US Bank is a major player in financial services.Indeed, it claims to be the fifth-largest bank in the country.
-And when it comes to mortgages, US Bank was the eighth biggest lender by volume in 2017, when it set up nearly 100,000 loans.
+And when it comes to mortgages, US Bank was the tenth biggest lender by volume in 2019.
 However, the fact that lots of borrowers choose US Bank doesn't automatically mean it's the best mortgage company for you.
 That choice comes down to who can offer you the lowest rate and best terms on your home loan.
 Read up on the pros and cons and check rates to see whether US Bank is the right lender for your mortgage.

 Jump To Section...